 The Subcommittee was given a description of the services provided by the National Environmental Satellite Service (NESS) of the U.S. Weather Service.
-This service includes both the GOES and polar-orbiting satellites and the sea-surface temperature analysis charts.
+This service includes both GOES and polar-orbiting satellites and the sea-surface temperature analysis charts.

 A brief description was provided of the work of the Atlantic Environmental Group and the U.S. Environmental Protection Agency at Narragansett in developing digital composites from GOES data.
-The composites are derived from the thermal infrared channel ( $10.5-12.6 \mu m$ ) of the Visible Infrared Spin Scan Radiometer, with a special resolution of about 7 km.
-Although the composite does not show actual temperatures, the relative temperature information is helpful in determining the positions of various oceanographic features, such as the shelf-slope front, the Gulf Stream-Slope Water front, and warmcore and cold-core rings.
+The composites are derived from the thermal infrared channel (10.5-12.6 $\mu$ m) of the Visible Infrared Spin Scan Radiometer, with a special resolution of about 7 km.
+Although the composite does not show actual temperatures, the relative temperature information is helpful in determining the positions of various oceanographic features, such as the shelf-slope front, the Gulf Stream-Slope Water front, and warm-core and cold-core rings.
 A program to contour the composites is under development.

-The Subcommittee learned of the establishment of NEARSS (Northeast Area Remote Sensing System) to further the distribution of remotely sensed data within the community (New England).
+The Subcommittee learned of the establishment of NEARSS (Northeast Area Remote Sensing System) to further the distribution of remotely-sensed data within the community (New England).
 At present, 15 universities, laboratories and government agencies in 8 locations make up the initial network of users.
-The area covered is envisioned as 35°-50°N and 50°-80°W. It is proposed that the American Science and Technology Corporation establish a satellite data reception and distribution site at the University of Massachusetts to supply the NEARSS community with real-time digital data in an operational environment.
+The area covered is envisioned as $35^{\circ}-50^{\circ}N$ and $50^{\circ}-80^{\circ}W$ .
+It is proposed that the American Science and Technology Corporation establish a satellite data reception and distribution site at the University of Massachusetts to supply the NEARSS community with real-time digital data in an operational environment.

-Synoptic Sea-surface Temperature Charts (SCR Doc.
+6. Synoptic Sea-surface Temperature Charts (SCR Doc.
 82/VI/6)

 The Subcommittee was informed of the development of synoptic sea-surface temperature charts from the early 1950's to the present together with the nature and amount of data that contributed to producing them.
 Examples of five such charts were examined.
-These included hand-contoured SST data provided in weather messages from "ships of opportunity", contoured frontal and eddy features based on Satel-lite imagery, and a map of sea-surface temperatures generated completely by a computerized system.
+These included hand-contoured SST data provided in weather messages from "ships of opportunity", contoured frontal and eddy features based on satellite imagery, and a map of sea-surface temperatues generated completely by a computerized system.
 It was noted that, despite the major advances in satellite imagery and computer technology, a large amount of "ground-truth" data is a continuing requisite to the production of accurate maps.

-7. Environmental Data Products Available on Board Ship
+7. Environmental Data Products Available Aboard Ship